Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 Appears on charts:

-John Harding Robinson was born on 17 May 1833.1,2 He was the son of Daniel Robinson and Mary Ann Greathead.
-He was baptised on 12 June 1833 in St Giles, Camberwell, London, England.1,2 He married Lucy Harriette Hildyard in 1856 in Bourne, Lincolnshire, England.2,3 He was Examiner of Standing Orders, House of Lords of the Square Godalming.
-He died on 8 August 1890 in Linden Villa, St Martins, Guernsey, aged 57.1,2 He was buried in Cobo, Guernsey.1,2
+John Harding Robinson was born on 17 May 1833.1,2 He was the son of Daniel William Robinson and Mary Ann Greathead.
+He was baptised on 12 June 1833 in St Giles, Camberwell, London, England.1,2 He married Lucy Harriette Hildyard on 8 October 1856 in Bourne, Lincolnshire, England.2,3 He was Examiner of Standing Orders, House of Lords of the Square Godalming.
+John died on 8 August 1890 in Linden Villa, St Martins, Guernsey, aged 57 from heart disease.
+He was listed on his death certificate as an Examiner for Standing Orders in Houses of Parliament.1,2,4 John was buried in Cobo, Guernsey.1,2

 Children of John Harding Robinson and Lucy Harriette Hildyard